longkukuhi/ICML-rebuttal/README.md

 | K=200 | 99.5 | 98.9 | 75.6 | 71.3 |

 #### Radius sweep (K=150, ω<sub>l</sub>=[1,1,1,1])
+The radius ρ is defined on the discrete patch grid and therefore only takes integer values.

 | Setting | I-AUROC | I-F1 | P-AP | P-F1 |
 |---|---:|---:|---:|---:|